· · AI

 The 4-track architecture

-The fix is small.
+Now stay with me on this one, because the fix is unfashionably small.
 Or really, four small fixes, each handling one of the loaders.
 One canonical CLAUDE.md in SharePoint, plus four parallel pulls from it that reach the four surfaces.

 One canonical CLAUDE.md fanning out through four parallel tracks - OneDrive sync, Intune-managed file, Organization Instructions, Cowork onboarding - reaching every Claude surface